xorqie/SRT-ASS-Translator/README.md

 <summary><b>What's the translation quality like?</b></summary>

 - **Google**: Good for general dialogue, may struggle with idioms
-- **Gemini**: Excellent context awareness, better for anime-specific terminology
+- **Gemini**: Excellent context awareness, better for anime or movie-specific terminology
 </details>

 <details>